peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Poisson_Distribution></a>
 ### Poisson Distribution

-The following method generates a random integer that follows a Poisson distribution.
-In the method below, the `mean` is the average number of independent events of a certain kind per fixed unit of time or space (for example, per day, hour, or square kilometer), and the method's return value gives a random number of such events during one such unit.
+In the following method, which generates a random integer that follows a _Poisson distribution_, the `mean` is the average number of independent events of a certain kind per fixed unit of time or space (for example, per day, hour, or square kilometer), and the method's return value gives a random number of such events during one such unit.

 The random integer from the method below is such that the average of the random integers approaches the given mean number when this method is called repeatedly with the same mean.
 Note that the mean can be an integer or a non-integer.
 The method given here is based on Knuth's method from 1969.